openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``hide_transcript``/``edx.video.transcript.hidden``
 ***************************************************

-When a user selects **CC** to suppress display of the video transcript, the browser or mobile app emits a ``hide_transcript`` event.
+When a user toggles **Show Transcript** to suppress display of the video transcript, the browser or mobile app emits a ``hide_transcript`` event.

 In addition to the identifying ``event_type`` of ``hide_transcript``, events